 Unable to scream, Aes drifted slowly into darkness, as if being sucked down into a watery vacuum, despite being dry.
 Her hair and tunic fluttered, drifting in gentle ripples over her body.
 The fall became less surreal and more mortal as she gained speed.
 A faint image came into view.
 The blackness of the void dissipated in a haze.
 She witnessed it all.

-A sharp chill shot up her legs, a cold wind stroked her hair over her shoulders.
+A sharp chill shot up her legs.
+A cold wind stroked her hair over her shoulders.
 She looked all around.
 The land was alight and sane once again.
 The dark forest surrounded her, icy waters stroking her bare thighs.
 Had she awoken from a strange dream?
 How much of this was a dream?
 How much was real?

-She stumped over a slick rock, one that had been used as a dam for the waterway.
+She stumbled over a slick rock, one that had been used as a dam for the waterway.
 The blade she had taken fell into the dirt, point first.
 She tore it from the soil, running her fingers along its edge, jerking her hand back from an accidental cut.
 Her chest heaved as she fell on the side of her knees, watching the flow of red from her index and middle fingers, shaking her head in confusion.

 “Aes!”
 Gloam called from the darkness.
 Aes looked back.
 The tower was not too far.
 Its dim glow from the dying fire.
 Weakly, she stood, and with clumsy steps rushed towards its solid structure.